 It’s perfectly okay if it doesn’t.
 Mine didn’t for years.
 Blame the punk scene.

-A pedal board is a serious consideration for guitarists of every level.
+Pedalboard configuration is a serious task for guitarists of every level.
 While it may seem a bit technical to the uninitiated, it’s the best way to ensure you have all of your equipment at your fingertips in one place.

 In this article, I will highlight the best delay pedal for different players in a number of scenarios, while offering you my personal perspective on why these choices are the best.